SrideviAkondi/Vega_Bar_Chart/README.md

 # Vega_Bar_Chart
-Use Vega to generate interactive visualizations
+Used Vega to generate interactive visualizations